xiaolai/regular-investing-in-box/docs/en/README.md

 So, contrary to what most people think, the popping of a bubble quite possibly represents opportunity.
 Whether or not there actually is an opportunity depends on whether or not the object of the bubble has long-term sustainable value and growth potential.
 If it does, then there is an opportunity.
 It's possible, though, that bubbles may continue to occur until its value has been fully realized.

 After reaching an all-time high of \$19,800 in December of 2017, bitcoin entered a long bear market.
 As of October 2019, it remains in a bear market, with its price less than 43% of its all-time high.
 But is the popping of this bubble different from the popping of previous bubbles in the bitcoin market?
-As of October 11th, 2019, bitcoin had been pronounced dead [337 times](https://99bitcoins.com/bitcoin-obituaries/) since its inception.
+From its inception through October 11th, 2019, bitcoin, the world's first blockchain application, was pronounced dead [337 times](https://99bitcoins.com/bitcoin-obituaries/).
 Each short bull market has been called a bubble, and they have all popped, but the popping of the bubble in 2017 has one difference from previous bubbles:

 >No one denies bitcoin's value.